 Otherwise the number of failed tests is increased by one.

-8. If the iteration or the random access procedure for BFD fails, switch the UE off and on.
+8. Switch the UE off and on.
 Ensure the UE is in RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5.

 9. Repeat steps 2-8 for all subtests until the confidence level according to Tables G.2.3-1 in Annex G clause G.2 is achieved.

 6.5.5.2.4.3 Message contents